dimadin/gravatar-signup-encouragement/readme.txt

 = Can I customize style of message? =

 Yes, you can add styles for message.
-Whole message is wraped with div with ID depending on case:
+Whole message is wrapped with div with ID depending on case:

 *   `gse_comments_message` for comment form
 *   `gse_profile_message` for profile page
 *   `gse_registration_message` for registration page